— A Disability Awareness System

 better decision-making regarding appropriate use of space?

-IDEATION WORKSHOP After coming up with 9 HMW questions, we sought student support to scribble initial ideas.
+IDEATION WORKSHOP After coming up with 9 How-migh-we-questions, we sought student support to scribble initial ideas.
 The workshop lasted 1 hour with 24 participants, including idea-sharing slots after each ideation.
 After this ideation session, we focused on the above-mentioned challenge.

 CONCEPT MAP After voting and improving the idea scribbles, we developed a final storyboard.
 This focuses on the tension between the passenger types of buggy users and wheelchair users.
 When sharing public buses, there is often the question of the right prioritization.
 To address this problem, we developed the idea of different sub-areas within the buses, which are visually identified by patterns.
 In case of incorrect use of these areas by passengers, a sound system should alert the passengers to their misbehavior.